Release notes

 Added: New template

-Organizations can use templates for algorithm descriptions from vendors in the web form.
-From now on, organizations can also use the new template to publish the description of the "Virtual Municipal Assistant Gem" algorithm (from the Municipality of Tilburg).
+In the web form, organizations can use templates for algorithm descriptions from suppliers.
+Starting now, organizations can also use the new template to publish the description of the 'Virtuele gemeente assistent Gem' algorithm (from the Municipality of Tilburg).

-The July 11, 2024, release indicated that broken links would be displayed in a report.
-This has now been expanded to show specific error codes, such as 404 (Not Found), 500 (Internal Server Error), and other status codes.
+In the release of July 11, 2024, it was indicated that broken links would be shown in a report.
+This has now been further expanded to display specific error codes, such as 404 (Not found), 500 (Internal server error), and other status codes.

 July 2024